coverclock/com-diag-hayloft/README.md

 package.
 But I chose to build it from scratch to patch in support for enabling verbose debugging in libcurl and to support the use of the Charles Web Debugging Proxy.

+NOTA BENE (2017)

+This code worked when I wrote it six years ago in 2011.
+When I revisited it in 2017, it was horribly broken.
+Maybe I shouldn't be surprised, since so much has changed in the deep stack of frameworks, libraries, and technologies on which Hayloft depends.
+But the most mysterious thing is that while the extensive unit test suite that had always worked in 2011 now failed miserably, the example application - a sort of "Hello, World!" application that served as an example of how to use Hayloft in a C++ application that used AWS S3 - worked just fine.

+Ultimately this turned out to be several issues, which is usually the way with these sorts of things.

+The first was a subtle change in behavior in libcurl, which is used by libs3 to communicate with AWS.
+The fix was to change the decision making in Hayloft about whether it should return to the caller or continue driving the underlying cURL state machine in multiplexed operations.
+I believe this bug has been fixed.

+The second was in the realm of eventual consistency, and consistency convergence, in distributed systems, something I experimented with when I first wrote this software.
+For example: you can create a bucket.
+But if you immediately check to see if the bucket exists, you may get a response that it does not.
+But if you then check a few minutes later, it's there.
+This could still be a bug in  my code, but I suspect it's a change in behavior in AWS.
+I recall that back in 2011 the unit test suite failed from time to time in a similar manner when I ran it during the peak Christmas shopping season; that's probably not a coincidence.
+For the time being I have disabled the portions of the unit test suite that assume  a faster speed of consistency convergence.
+I'll continue to ponder a solution to this; it may be simply iterating on the existence checks until they succeed or some lengthy timeout is reached.

 RESOURCES